Cosmic Philosophy Understanding the Cosmos With Philosophy

 TU Wien

-The article popularized a study published in Physical Review Letters — the most prestigious journal in physics — authored by Prof. Joachim Burgdörfer, Prof. Iva Březinová, a team from TU Wien, 🇦🇹 Austria and a team from 🇨🇳 China (W. Jiang et al.).
+The article popularized a study published in Physical Review Letters — the most prestigious journal in physics — authored by Prof. Joachim Burgdörfer, Prof. Iva Březinová, a team from TU Vienna, 🇦🇹 Austria and a team from 🇨🇳 China (W. Jiang et al.).

 According to the researchers of the study, by measuring attosecond delays during photoionization, a process that involves a laser striking an atom, knocking an electron free and leaving an ion behind, they captured the birth of quantum entanglement.
 And because their mathematical model could not define or predict a single departure time, they concluded that the electron exists in a superposition of different birth times.